 Alanine Aminotransferase (ALT)

 ALT is an enzyme primarily found in the liver, with lesser amounts in the kidneys, heart, and muscles.
 This enzyme catalyzes the transfer of an amino group from L-alanine to alpha-ketoglutarate, forming L-glutamate and pyruvate.
 This process aids in the generation of pyruvate, a key substrate for the TCA cycle, which facilitates the production of energy in the form of adenosine triphosphate (ATP).
-Elevated levels of ALT in the bloodstream indicate liver cell damage or inflammation.
-Unlike AST, which is found in several organs, ALT is more liver-specific, making it an exceptionally reliable indicator of hepatic health.
+Elevated levels of ALT in the bloodstream may indicate liver cell damage or inflammation.
+Unlike AST, which is found in several organs, ALT is more liver-specific, making it a reliable indicator of hepatic health.
 (28)

 - Order ALT through Access Medical Labs